Mattia-Ingrassia/SimilarityBasedRandomForestClassifier/readme.md

 The results of the evaluations are saved in the ```results_metrics.json``` file within each dataset's subdirectory.
 The results include metrics such as accuracy, balanced accuracy, micro F1, macro F1, training time, and prediction time.

+In each dataset, you can also find all charts and plots representing the results for that dataset.

+The ```general_results_images``` folder contains general plots representing the average performance of each model.